 Take advice before giving any reference if it is important to you that your employee should not see it, or parts of it that you consider confidential – at the very least you should make it clear to the new employer that you do not consent to disclosure of the reference, or the confidential parts of it, to the employee.

-If the new employer is obliged to disclose the reference, generally he should take care not to disclose any part of it that relates to another person ie anyone other than the employee.
+If the new employer is obliged to disclose the reference, generally they should take care not to disclose any part of it that relates to another person ie anyone other than the employee.

 Disclaimers excluding liability for the accuracy of the reference are of limited effect – they will protect you only if they are reasonable.
 Attempts to exclude liability for a statement that can reasonably be expected to be something an employer should know, is likely to fail.
 That said, you may wish to include a disclaimer in your references as a ‘belt and braces’ measure.